rdeodoo/odoo-toolbox/team-lead/README.md

 ## Your goal is to become useless

-You should elevate your team, not make them dependent of you.
+You should elevate your team, not make them dependent on you.
 If this was a game, the end goal would be for you to make them all fully autonomous and not needing anything from you.

 You should make it so:
 - They have enough self-confidence to speak up in the company on their own
-- They learnt everything they had to learn from you, process wise, vision wise or technically
+- They learnt everything they had to learn from you, process-wise, vision-wise or technically

 If you feel irreplaceable, or feel that if you were not there things would go south, it means your work is either:
 - **not finished**: if you have newcomers, they obviously need you, it's a repeat process with every newcomer
-- or **not done properly**: if you only have "experienced" persons in your\
-  team, and they still need you more than "very rarely", something is wrong.\
+- or **not done properly**: if you only have "experienced" people in your team, and they still need you more than "very rarely", something is wrong.\
-  Wrong with you, or wrong with them.
-But something is to "fix".
+  Wrong with your way of working, or wrong with their way of working.
+But something needs to be fixed.

 ## Work for them, don't have them work for you